carbonvibes/Connect4/README.md

 ## Overview

 The objective remains familiar: strategically drop colored discs into columns to connect four in a row horizontally, vertically, or diagonally.
 The reduced grid size maintains simplicity while introducing heightened strategic depth.
-As a solo player, your challenge is to anticipate moves and create winning combinations against the artificial intelligence opponent.
+As a solo player, your challenge is anticipating moves and creating winning combinations against the artificial intelligence opponent.

 ## Features